django-stars/telega-mega-import/README.md

 Framework for parsing CSV, XSL, Google Spreadsheets into Django.

+Install package with pip install telega_megaimport

+Add 'telega_megaimport' to your project's INSTALLED_APPS

 To create new parser, use ./manage.py create_parser command Specify --appdir (directory of app, where parser should be created) and --filename (name of parser)